 No.9 Pemberton Place

-No.9 Pemberton Place at 164-170 Mare Street is a boutique residential-led development in London E8.
+No.9 Pemberton Place at 164-170 Mare Street is a boutique residential-led building in London E8.

 Nine flats above the workspace at ground and first-floor level.

 Part of the ongoing renaissance of the local area, the apartments at No.9 Pemberton Place have stylish high high-quality interiors which also reflect the fusion of heritage and contemporary influences.
 With generously proportioned rooms, as seen in the Georgian era, the apartments range from a one-bedroom home offering 422 square feet of living space, up a three-bedroom penthouse spread over 1,035 square feet.

 Each apartment has a spacious reception room, most opening onto a generous outside balcony, with an open plan kitchen located off the living area.
 In the larger apartments, the principal bedroom suite has an ensuite bathroom, and in the two or three-bedroom apartments, one of the bedrooms could be used as a study/home office.

 Long-cherished materials are used throughout in a stylish way, such as the stainless steel doors and sleek ironmongery.
 Wood-effect flooring runs through the hallways, living rooms, kitchens and dining areas with carpet to the bedrooms and tiled floors in the bathroom and wet areas.

 The large floor-to-ceiling windows look out across the urban cityscape while flooding each apartment with natural light.
 The fully fitted kitchens have a Bosch oven, hob, microwave and washer-dryer which, where scale allows, is located in a utility room.
 The kitchen’s granite worktops add to the sense of luxury.
 There is underfloor heating throughout each apartment and the scheme is complete with a passenger lift to all floors, secure post boxes and bike storage.